';

 SOME OF OUR PROJECTS

 Four Radioboxes have been acquired by the French Institutes in Morocco and Lebanon.
-These will be used in different cities and made available to journalists, schools, libraries and NGOs.
+These will be used in various cities and made available to journalists, schools, libraries and NGOs.

 Radio Al Mawjet is an itinerant cultural radio imagined and created by the French Institute of Tunisia and animated by high school students from the 26 governorates of the country.